Uganda election: Museveni leads in early results | DW | 15.01.2021

 The musician-turned-politician claimed the election had been marred by "widespread fraud."

+The 38-year-old musician said he had filmed proof of fraud during voting, and that he wanted a peaceful outcome to the vote.

-Wine, 38, took to Twitter to denounce the vote and said there had been "violence experienced across the country."
+Wine had taken to Twitter late on Thursday to denounce the vote and said there had been "violence experienced across the country."

-His statement, posted as the country entered a third day of a state-imposed internet blackout, contradicts the government's official account that polling passed off peacefully.
+His statement, posted as the country entered the third day of a state-imposed internet blackout, contradicts the government's official account that polling passed off peacefully.

 The capital Kampala was quiet and some businesses remained closed, while soldiers and police patrolled on foot the day after the election, the AFP news agency reported.